Below is a list of some common insurance terms and definitions.

 A - D

-Adjustments: Adjustments occur after a finalized claim has been reprocessed or corrected, usually resulting in a clawback.
+Adjustments: Insurance adjustments occur after a finalized claim has been reprocessed or corrected, usually resulting in a clawback.
 Payers routinely perform audits of finalized claims, and if the reimbursement amount or client responsibility is changed, an adjustment is issued.
+For more information, see Managing insurance adjustments.

 Allowed amount: This refers to the maximum amount a plan will pay for a covered healthcare service.
 If the deductible amount remaining is greater than the allowed amount, the client will owe the allowed amount in full.
 If the client has a copay or coinsurance, they’ll owe a dollar amount or percentage amount based on their level of coverage, and the insurance will pay the remainder of the allowed amount.
 This amount may also be referred to as the eligible expense, payment allowance, or negotiated rate.

-Benefit level exceptions/single case agreement: This refers to when a provider is out of network, but for certain clients, they’ll receive in-network benefits, because they’ve negotiated an agreement specifically between those clients and the payer.
+Benefit level exceptions/single-case agreement: This refers to when an out-of-network provider receives in-network benefits for certain clients because they’ve negotiated an agreement specifically between those clients and the payer.

-Billing NPI: Your billing NPI is used to let insurance companies know what entity is the one billing for the services rendered.
-The billing NPI can be an individual (type 1) or an organization/group (type 2) NPI, and goes in box 33a of the claim form.
+Billing NPI: Your billing NPI is used to let insurance companies know what entity is billing for the services rendered.
+The billing NPI can be an individual (Type 1) or an organization/group (Type 2) NPI, and goes in box 33a of the claim form.
+For more information, see Entering your billing information.

 Carve out: This is when an insurance payer excludes a service from their coverage because another insurance payer is covering that service under the patient's plan.

-Clawbacks/take-backs: It’s common for insurance payers to audit claims that they've processed to look for errors.
+Clawbacks/take-backs: It’s common for insurance payers to audit claims that they've processed to check for errors.
 Sometimes they'll find that they've paid too much or too little and will issue new EOBs/ERAs to correct the mistake.
 How clawbacks/take-backs are processed varies from payer to payer.
+For more information, see Managing insurance adjustments.

 Clearinghouse: A clearinghouse serves as a connection to insurance payers.
-Clearinghouses review and correct claims before submitting them to payers for final processing.
+Clearinghouses review and correct claims before submitting them to payers for final processing, and return Payment Reports (ERAs) from the payer.

-Coordination of Benefits (COB): If a client’s insurance is covered by more than one payer, a Coordination of Benefits will be issued outlining which portion of the services each payer covers.
+COB: This stands for Coordination of Benefits.
+If a client’s insurance is covered by more than one payer, a Coordination of Benefits will be issued outlining which portion of the services each payer covers.
 This includes which plan is the client’s primary, and which is secondary.

-Courtesy billing: This refers to a clinician who’s out of network, but is submitting claims to insurance, so that the client is the one that gets reimbursed.
-In this scenario, the clinician is getting paid their full fee as Self-Pay from the client in SimplePractice.
+Courtesy billing: This refers to an out-of-network clinician who’s submitting claims to insurance so that the client gets reimbursed directly.
+The client pays the clinician their full Self-pay fee up-front and waits for reimbursement from the payer.

 Contracted amount/contractual agreement: When a provider becomes credentialed/paneled as an in-network provider, they agree to a contract with the payer.
-This contract details the amount the payer will pay for the services they provide.
+This contract details the amount the payer will pay for the provided services.

 Contractual obligation: Also known as a write-off, the contractual obligation is the amount that remains after the client responsibility and contracted amount have been determined.
 This amount isn’t collected by the provider, or by the insurance payer.

-Credentialing or paneling process: This is the process a clinician goes through in order to become an in-network provider.
-SimplePractice doesn’t assist with this process.
+Credentialing or paneling process: This is the process a clinician goes through directly with the payer in order to become an in-network provider.
+SimplePractice can't assist with this process.
+For more information, see The credentialing process.

-Deductible: A deductible is a set amount that a client is responsible for meeting before their plan kicks in.
-Once a deductible has been met, the insurance payer will begin covering services.
+Deductible: A deductible is a set amount that a client is responsible for meeting before their insurance payer begins covering services.
+For more details, see Billing clients who haven’t met their deductible.

 E - I